dmbaturin/iproute2-cheatsheet/site/index.md

 ```

 Multipath routes make the system balance packets across several links according to the weight (higher weight is preferred, so gateway/interface with weight 2 will get roughly two times more traffic
 than another one with weight 1).
-You can have as many gateways as you want and you can mix gateway and interface routes:
+You can have as many gateways as you want, and you can mix gateway and interface routes:

 ```
 ip route add default nexthop via 192.168.1.1 weight 1 nexthop dev ppp0 weight 10